Secrets Managers: Secure Credential Storage for Backup Applications

 While using a secrets manager offers numerous advantages, there are also some potential disadvantages and considerations that organizations should be aware of:

 - Vendor Lock-In: Many secrets managers are tightly integrated with specific cloud providers or platforms.
-This can create vendor lock-in, making it difficult to switch to a different solution without significant effort and potentially affecting interoperability.
+This can create vendor lock-in, making it difficult to switch to a different solution without significant effort and

 - Costs: Secrets managers often come with associated costs, especially when dealing with large numbers of secrets or high access rates.
 Organizations should consider these costs in their budget planning.